-- A written statement of career goals, area(s) of expertise, research interests, and reasons for pursuing doctoral studies (no more than three pages).
+- A written statement of career goals, area(s) of expertise, research interests, and reasons for pursuing doctoral studies.
+Maximum three pages; double spaced; 12 point font.

-Personal interviews with School of Nursing faculty will be required.
+4. Personal interview with School of Nursing faculty will be required.

 A PhD Graduate Student Assistantship is a financial award to a full-time PhD student for the period of one year.
 To be eligible for the award the student must be admitted to the PhD degree program or be a continuing PhD student.
-For the full year, the award includes tuition, health insurance, and a stipend of $20,000.
+For the full year, the award includes tuition, health insurance, and a monthly stipend.
 The student is required to maintain full-time study during the award period and participate for 20 hours/week in a Research Assistant or Teaching Assistant role in the School of Nursing.
 These activities serve to augment and enrich the student's academic program.
-The student will be assigned by the Associate Dean for Graduate Programs and Research to either research or traching and will coordinate their experience.
+The student will be assigned by the Associate Dean for Graduate Programs to either research or teaching and will coordinate their experience.
 Descriptions of activities are available for each type of assistantship.
 Assistantships are awarded on a competitive basis.
-Applications are due by February 15th and may be submitted with an initial application.

 Transfer of Credit

 Earned graduate credit may be transferred from accredited institutions that offer advanced degrees.
-The maximum number of semester hours transferable, upon request, is six.
+The maximum number of semester hours transferable, upon request, is six (6).
 Credits which have been applied toward an earned degree may not be applied toward the doctoral nursing degree.
-Course work being considered for transfer must have been taken while the student was enrolled in an accredited graduate or professional school and must be evaluated for equivalency by the Associate Dean for Graduate Programs and Research.
-Credit earned more than six years prior to the student's application to the School of Interdisciplinary and Graduate Studies will not normally be considered for transfer.
+Course work being considered for transfer must have been taken while the student was enrolled in an accredited graduate or professional school and must be evaluated for equivalency by the Associate Dean for Graduate Programs.
+Credit earned more than six (6) years prior to the student's application to the School of Interdisciplinary and Graduate Studies will not normally be considered for transfer.